douglask3/UKESM-ConFire/README.md

 ## Plot model outputs

 [Plot burnt area](https://github.com/douglask3/UKESM-ConFire/tree/mb_Tree/notebooks/plot_burnt_area.ipynb) takes the outputs from the model run and will plot them - both spatially and temporally if one so desires.
 I've also written some code in there which will plot the standard controls and can take the difference between two runs.
-Again, this script is poorly written and is cringeworthy.
+Again, this script is poorly written and cringeworthy.

 If there are any other strange scripts I've forgotten to mention, just let me (Megan) know.